Discover the best African safari wildlife park.

 In January-February the delta drains each year before filing again over the next four months from March-June.

-It is one of the best places to experience bird watching since it has lovely lagoons and thick wooded areas that are home to a wide variety of species.
+It is one of the best places to experience bird watching since it has lovely lagoons and thickly wooded areas that are home to a wide variety of species.

 The park covers almost 2,000 square miles and has wild dogs as well as leopards.